Priscilajpg/Priscilajpg/README.md

 - 👋 Hi, I’m @Priscilajpg
-- 👀 I’m interested in pop music, anime and videogames
+- 👀 I’m interested in pop music, Drag Race and videogames
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Full Stack Web Development

 <!---
 Priscilajpg/Priscilajpg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.